-The FG JR1 is an acoustic guitar which just means that it has steel strings, as opposed to the nylon string of a classical style.
-Some people prefer children to start on nylon stringed models because they are a little bit more comfortable for kid’s fingers.
-Kids can play steel string, they will just need to play for a few minutes each day so they can build up calluses and then they will be fine.
+The FG JR1 is an acoustic guitar which means that it has steel strings, as opposed to the nylon string of a classical style.
+Some people prefer children to start on nylon stringed models because they are a little bit more comfortable for a kid’s fingers.
+Kids can play steel string; they will need to play for a few minutes each day so they can build up calluses and then they will be fine.
 So if you have a child who is starting lessons and you need an easy to play, real instrument that sounds great and doesn’t cost a fortune, you should try out the Yamaha FG JR1.

 As mentioned above, this is a smaller model because it is 3/4 scale.
 It is very lightweight making it ideal for kids.
-It has a beautiful spruce top, a nato neck, a rosewood fingerboard and meranti body that all look really nice and have a nice finish.
+It has a beautiful spruce top, a nato neck, a rosewood fingerboard and meranti body that all look nice and have a nice finish.

-Because of its size the FG JR1 is very easy and fun to play.
+Because of its size, the FG JR1 is very easy and fun to play.
 Your kids will be able to practice on it without their fingers getting too sore.
-Also the neck is slimmer than a full sized model so it is much easier for kids with small hands to play.
+Also, the neck is slimmer than a full-sized model, so it is much easier for kids with small hands to play.

-The sound is very good on the FG JR1 especially since it is a 3/4 scale, which don’t tend to have the same warm rich tone that a full sized guitar would have.
-Smaller models also don’t generally project as loud as a full size but the FG JR1 has a very respectable sound and tone.
-It stays in tune as well as can be expected for a guitar in this price range, but it is easy to retune it so it isn’t a big issue.
+The sound is very good on the FG JR1 especially since it is a 3/4 scale, which don’t tend to have the same warm, rich tone that a full-sized guitar would have.
+Smaller models also don’t generally project as loud as a full size, but the FG JR1 has a very respectable sound and tone.
+It stays in tune as well as can be expected for a guitar in this price range, but it is easy to retune it, so it isn’t a big issue.